What are you looking for in a neurology applicant?

 What types of didactics are included in the program?

 On the website there is a sample monthly calendar, which provides a good example of the many didactic and conference series that are offered to our residents, fellows, and faculty.
-Required didactics for the residency includes weekly Case Presentation/Grand Rounds on Thursday mornings and Tuesday afternoon resident lectures (noon-3 p.m. every week with lunch provided).
+Required didactics for the residency includes weekly Case Presentation/Grand Rounds on Thursday mornings and Tuesday afternoon resident lectures (noon-3 pm every week protected time with lunch provided).
 The Tuesday afternoon lectures incorporate curricula in every clinical subspecialty, neuroanatomy, evidence-based medicine, ethics, a journal club, and a series of board reviews prior to the in-service exam.
 There is also a series of outpatient neurology didactic sessions incorporated with the clinic sessions at UConn.
-New conferences this year include a basic neuroscience course for PGY3 and 4 residents with Dr. Greenfield and a new lecture series in Quality and Safety.
+Residents may also participate, but are not required to, in the many fellowship and division lecture series’ and journal clubs.

 What kind of clinical supervision is provided?